BrianLDev/spacetime-physics/README.md

 # Spacetime Physics - Companion Site

-This is a companion site to the excellent book on Special Relativity: Spacetime Physics.  it's intenet is to add interactive tools and visuals to aid understanding the nuances of Special Relativity and spacetime.
+This is a reader-made companion site to the excellent book on Special Relativity: Spacetime Physics.
+It's intenet is to add interactive tools and visuals to aid understanding the nuances of Special Relativity and spacetime.

+*Note that this site is not affiliated with the authors, it's just something I put together for fun.*

 ```
 Spacetime Physics, Second Edition